 With that as prologue, how does our curriculum compare to other schools?
 In regard to research experience, we are among the best.
 Table 2 reports the course requirements in research methods of statistics for Millikin and for the "peer" and "aspiration" institutions chosen by Millikin for purposes of a variety of comparisons.
-The other schools in the College Conference of Illinois and Wisconsin are also included.1
+The other schools in the College Conference of Illinois and Wisconsin are also included.
+[These data are current as of 2010.]